-Matthew North’s brilliant overview of President Donald J. Trump’s connections to the Russia mafia are covered in this video:
+Matthew North’s overview of President Donald J. Trump’s connections to the Russia mafia are covered in this video:

 Published on May 13, 2018 courtesy of Matthew North youtube channel